-Methods: A cross-sectional study was conducted in Fetuses affected by Hb Bart’s disease (n=18)
+Materials and Methods: A cross-sectional study was conducted in Fetuses affected by Hb Bart’s

-the determination of cardiac iron accumulation, mitochondrial function, including mitochondrial ROS
+termination for the determination of cardiac iron accumulation, mitochondrial function, including

-production, mitochondrial depolarization and mitochondrial swelling, mitochondrial dynamics,
+mitochondrial ROS production, mitochondrial depolarization and mitochondrial swelling,

 Results: Prenatal cardiac function evaluated by ultrasound was comparable between the Hb Bart’s